MooHoll/physalia-DNAm-EcoEvo/2_Tuesday/readme.md

 ## 3. Accounting for SNPs

 Most of the time the sample you are looking at comes from an different individual / genetic line than the one that was used to make the reference genome for your species.
 Therefore your sample will contain SNPs which differ to the reference genome.
 As bisulfite conversion converts C-->T we need to account for C/T SNPs in your sample to avoid miscalling incorrect DNA methylation differences between your sample and the reference genome.
+James will talk more about this on Day 4 but also see [de Carvalho et al. preprint](https://zenodo.org/records/14671205).

 If you have whole genome resequencing data (or are using long-reads - see Day 3), this is easily done by removing the SNP positions from your methylation call files.
+We will provide you with `.vcf` files which contain SNP calls.
+However, we also provide a pipeline for calling SNPs in `bonus_stuff`.

-*NOTE: if you're interested in genetic differenece between your samples, as well as methylation differences, you can save this step until after youve carried out your differential DNA methylation analysis (Day4).*
+*NOTE: if you're interested in genetic differeneces between your samples, as well as methylation differences, you can save this step until after you've carried out your differential DNA methylation analysis (Day4).
+It's possible to do some pretty interesting stuff with these data - see [Venney et al. 2024](https://doi.org/10.1093/gbe/evae013).*

 ### Core Tasks:
 * Make two SNP position files, one for C/T and one G/A SNPs, from the vcf files provided